Big if True Science Accelerator (BiTS)

 About

-The internet, mRNA vaccines, self-driving cars, GPS.
+The internet, mRNA vaccines, self-driving cars, GPS...
 These technologies didn't emerge from incremental progress in industry or academia.
-They were the result of the of pre-commercial coordinated research programs (CRPs).
+They were the result of pre-commercial coordinated research programs (CRPs).

 Building Blocks of BiTS